CntoDev/cnto-assets/doc/Uniforms.md

 The uniform defines inventory image, various properties and the model and texture of the dropped item (on ground).
-The soldier then defines texture(s) of the uniform on actual soldiers.
+The soldier then defines texture(s) of the uniform on actual soldiers and `model` to display the texture on.

 `CfgWeapons`:
   `picture`: .paa icon in inventory (uniform slot), 64x64 / 128x128 / etc.